Mooshua/CounterStats/README.md

 ### What's this?

 CS:GO automatically aggregates and stores a ton of player statistics, which are often used for the end-of-round fun facts.
-This plugin and it's API allows you to easily fetch these stats and use them for your own purposes.
+This plugin exposes an API that allows you to fetch these statistics and use them for your own purposes--without having to hook the entire game to store it yourself.
+[Check out the include here!](/src/scripting/include/counterstats.inc)

+ - MVP rewards?
+Sure!
+ - Player rankings?
+Why not.
+ - Autobalancing?
+Get it all in here!
+ - Unethical data mining?
+To the moon and back :)

-> **Warning:**
+> **Warning**:
 >
 > Due to using many internal counter-strike structs and subroutines,
 > CounterStats is extremely sensitive to game updates.